Vegan Viennese Whirls

 I’ve been working my way through my old favourite cookies and biscuits to make a vegan-friendly version and these whirls were next on my list.
-I made them as part of my 12 days of vegan Christmas cookies series so make sure to check out the rest of the recipes!
+I made them as part of my 12 days of vegan Christmas cookies series.

 More vegan biscuit and cookie recipes

 Viennese whirl dough is more like a paste rather than the firm dough you get when you make regular shortbread.
 I had never made it this way before so I used Tesco’s recipe as a starting point.
 Because I was using dairy-free margarine instead of butter, I had to keep adjusting the ingredient ratios so it took me quite a few tries.

 My first few batches tasted like nothing but cornflour so I removed that and replaced it with additional plain flour.
 The next couple of batches completely lost their shape in the oven (too much fat) and the following batch of dough was so thick that it broke my piping bag (too much flour)!

 When I finally got the recipe just the way I wanted it, I realised it was very similar to Mary Berry’s recipe.
 The only differences from mine and Mary Berry’s recipe are that I didn’t use cornflour, I used vanilla extract in my biscuit dough, I used slightly less margarine, and I used shop-bought strawberry jam instead of homemade raspberry jam.

 I also baked them for a bit longer at a lower temperature.
 Because the margarine holds more water, the biscuits weren’t cooking all the way through to the middle at the higher temperature.